10 things to do in Asakusa 浅草のマスト

 1-39-13, Asakusa, Taito-ku, +81 (0) 3 3841 4015

-This has been an historic Asakusa bar since 1880.
-Taste the Denki Bran, or "electric brandy", whose name comes not only from the fact that when it was created, electricity was a novelty in the capital, but its alcohol level of 45% seriously stung the throat!
-Now dropped to 30%, it is slightly more bearable.
-The recipe for this original cocktail brandy base has been kept secret for 100 years.
+This has been a historic Asakusa bar since 1880 has an old Meiji period vibe.
+Taste the Denki Bran, or "electric brandy", whose name comes not only from the fact that when it was created, electricity was a novelty in the capital but its alcohol, the level of 45% that's the real kicker!
+Today, the alcohol content has been reduced to 30% for all to enjoy.
+The secret recipe for this original cocktail brandy has been kept secret for a century.

 1-1-1 Asakusa +81 (0) 3-3841-5400

 Right by Kaminarimon, enjoy some traditional kaminari okoshi at this 250 year-old shop.
-They are crispy puffed rice treats, and various flavors are on offer.
+They are crispy puffed rice treats with various flavors to choose from.

 3-6-1 Asakusa +81 (0) 3-3876-5656

-To discover Asakusa another way, why not take to the waters of Tokyo, on a boat on the Sumida River to Odaiba?
-Try the 50 minute cruise aboard the futuristic Himiko boat, created by Leiji Matsumoto (Galaxy 999 Albator 78 or Interstella 5555 with Daft Punk).
-The voices of the characters from Galaxy 999 guide you along the route.
+To discover Asakusa another way, why not take to the waters of Tokyo, on a boat ride through the Sumida River to Odaiba?
+Try the 50-minute cruise aboard the futuristic Himiko boat, created by Leiji Matsumoto (Galaxy 999 Albator 78 or Interstella 5555 with Daft Punk).
+The voices of the characters from Galaxy 999 will guide you along the route.